RedisGraph/RedisGraph/docs/design.md

 ### Query language: Cypher
-There are a number of Graph Query languages, we didn't want to reinvent the wheel and come up with our own language, and so we've decided to implement a subset of one of the most popular graph query language out there Cypher by Neo4J, the Open-Cypher project provides means to create a parser for the language, although convenient we decided to create our own parser with Lex as a tokenizer and Lemon which generates a C target parser.
+There are a number of Graph Query languages, we didn't want to reinvent the wheel and come up with our own language, and so we've decided to implement a subset of one of the most popular graph query language out there Open-Cypher, the Open-Cypher project provides means to create a parser for the language, although convenient we decided to create our own parser with Lex as a tokenizer and Lemon which generates a C target parser.